ThailandOfficial Name: Kingdom of Thailand

 Please refer to our Road Safety page for more information.

 RAIL SAFETY: While millions utilize the State Railway system within Thailand every year, poor track maintenance, outdated equipment and rails, and unmarked train crossings have caused accidents, train derailments, and delays.
 In 2013 there were a series of train derailments, especially on the Bangkok – Chiang Mai line, some of which resulted in serious injuries to passengers.
 This situation prompted officials to close down sections of the northern line to Chiang Mai for maintenance.
-Rail officials announced that this line will be reopened December 1, 2013.
+The line reopened on December 1, 2013.

 AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Thailand’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Thailand’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.